F-2 Korean Resident Visa: How to Upgrade From Your Work Visa

 F-5-1 (general pathway)

 If you hold F-2-7 but do not yet meet the income threshold for F-5-16, the general F-5-1 route requires 5 continuous years on eligible statuses (not limited to F-2-7).
 The income requirement is the same.
-For F-5-1, spousal income can be combined toward the threshold, but the applicant's own income must account for at least 50% of the combined figure.
+For F-5-1, spousal income may be counted toward the threshold in some cases; confirm the current combination rules at HiKorea before applying.

 Practical note on the 3-year clock